CIS-566-Fall-2023/final-project/README.md

 ![](images/ms2/fire_sim.gif)

 ### Audio-Reactive Input
-As mentioned in my Week 2 Milestone tasks, I wanted to a proof-of-concept by driving some visuals using the audio detection I done for my 1st milestone.
+As mentioned in my Week 2 Milestone tasks, I wanted to do a proof-of-concept by driving some visuals using the audio detection I done for my 1st milestone.
 I chose to just apply a simple offset to the edges using snares from the audio.
 My custom node for the same looks like this:
 ![](images/ms2/edges_snare_summary.png)
 It exposes only one paramter - how much the edges need to be offset by.
 The network itself looks like this:
 ![](images/ms2/edges_snare_details.png)